Submission of Moth Records for VC32 Northamptonshire

 How to submit records

-Records are accepted in any format, but electronically via email is very much the preferred method.
+Records are accepted in any format, but either MapMate output files, or electronically via email is very much the preferred methods.
 Ideally, as much detail as possible is desirable - an ideal situation is where the totals of moths for each recording session is listed separately.
 These are preferable to an annual summary list, as these data will allow for much greater analysation in terms of flight periods, fluctuations in numbers from year to year, etc.

 If you are new to MapMate, or would like any further advice regarding the submission of records in electronic format, then please contact Mark Hammond for advice.